LenAnderson/SillyTavern-LALib/README.md

 – Use with /ife, /elseif, and /else.
 The provided command will be executed if the previous /if or /elseif was true.

+/wi-list-books
+– Get a list of currently active World Info books.

 /wi-list-entries [optional flat=true] (optional book name) – Get a list of World Info entries from currently active books or from the book with the provided name.
 Use flat=true to list all entrie in a flat list instead of a dictionary with entries per book.